Chorus

 - Jest + React Testing Library for comprehensive testing

 Each deployment represents a single household where all users share the same chore pool and can view each other’s tasks.
-Hosted on Vercel with serverless functions.
+Then I don’t have to store anyone’s data.
+The application is entirely open-source.
+I recommend deploying it on Vercel.